 For almost two decades, pundits in the music industry have debated whether Americana was a marketable genre and even how to define it.
 As Bob Dylan sang in "Ballad of A Thin Man," something different has been happening in music since the early 90s even if we don't know what it is.
-And however this rich era may be chronicled in the future, Dave Rawlings will surely be noted as one of the great guitarists of our time.
+And however this rich era may be chronicled in the future, David Rawlings will surely be noted as one of the great guitarists of our time.
 He is a musician of singular invention, renown for his inspired melodies and a personal style that weaves seamlessly with the guitar and voice of longtime musical partner Gillian Welch.
-Fans of Gillian and Dave look forward to the times when during a performance, Dave's imagination seems to catch fire as he drives his ancient Epiphone Olympic into uncharted territory.
-For guitar fans, there's nothing better than hearing Dave at that moment of discovery when he finds the notes he's been searching for and dramatically reels them in--phrase by phrase--until they are caught, fried, and served.
+Fans of Gillian and David look forward to the times when during a performance, David's imagination seems to catch fire as he drives his ancient Epiphone Olympic into uncharted territory.
+For guitar fans, there's nothing better than hearing David at that moment of discovery when he finds the notes he's been searching for and dramatically reels them in--phrase by phrase--until they are caught, fried, and served.
 Epiphone.com spoke with Mr. Rawlings on the eve of a short summer tour and the first rehearsals for a new album.
-We also brought along our new Epiphone Masterbilt Century Olympic to the interview so Dave could check it out ("This is nice--they only did that headstock in '33") and compare it to his own singular Olympic which has been his main instrument since 1994.
+We also brought along our new Epiphone Masterbilt Century Olympic to the interview so David could check it out ("This is nice--they only did that headstock in '33") and compare it to his own singular Olympic which has been his main instrument since 1994.

 Tell me the story of how you got your Epiphone Olympic.
 What year is it?